ricardosdias/DASRS/README.md

 ### DASRS Rest

+DASRS Rest defines a period after identifying an anomaly, in which the final anomaly score should be smoothed.
+DASRS Rest understands that very close anomalies are part of the same phenomenon.
+Therefore, after identifying an anomaly, the following scores are decreased for a period defined by the **restPeriod** parameter.

 ### DASRS Likelihood

+We create DASRS Likelihood version from the [NuPIC library](http://nupic.docs.numenta.org/stable/index.html).
+DASRS Likelihood uses the anomaly likelihood metric, which is a measure of the probability of the current state being anomalous based on the history of the raw anomaly scores calculated by the algorithm.
+A detailed explanation of the Likelihood score calculation is in [Real-Time Anomaly Detection for Streaming Analytics](https://arxiv.org/abs/1607.02480) and [Unsupervised real-time anomaly detection for streaming data](https://doi.org/10.1016/j.neucom.2017.04.070).

 ### Reference
 For more details about DASRS, see the paper [Anomaly detection in data center machine monitoring metrics](https://www.maxwell.vrac.puc-rio.br/colecao.php?strSecao=resultado&nrSeq=46523@2)